-By December 31, 2022, recipients are required to complete a THIRA/SPR that addresses all 32 core capabilities and is compliant with Comprehensive Preparedness Guide (CPG) 201, Third Edition.
+By December 31, 2022, recipients were required to complete a THIRA/SPR that addresses all 32 core capabilities and is compliant with Comprehensive Preparedness Guide (CPG) 201, Third Edition.

 Recipients are required to submit a THIRA every three (3) years to establish a consistent baseline for assessment.
-2022 is the start of the new 3-year THIRA/SPR cycle and baseline assessment year.
-Specific guidance on the requirements for each core capabilities have fewer reporting requirements than others.
+2022 is the start of the new 3-year THIRA/SPR cycle and baseline assessment year for existing recipients.
+Any new grant recipients during calendar year 2023, for which the THIRA/SPR requirement applies, will start their new 3-year THIRA/SPR cycle and baseline assessment year in 2023.
+Specific guidance on the requirements for each core capability is provided through program implementation support and supplemental guidance, as some core capabilities have fewer reporting requirements than others.
 Recipients must continue to respond to a series of planning-related questions as part of the THIRA/SPR process.

 While the THIRA is only required every three years, jurisdictions are required to submit an SPR annually.
 The submission deadline is December 31st each year (as applicable).
 For additional guidance on the THIRA/SPR, please refer to Comprehensive Preparedness Guide (CPG) 201, Third Edition.
+Recipients are also encouraged to refer to the Preparedness Toolkit, which is an online portal that provides the whole community with tools to aid in implementing all six areas of the National Preparedness System.